rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 }
 ```

-The static mapper functions should be moved to dedicated *Mapper* classes in a real application.
+The static mapper functions should be moved to dedicated *Mapper* classes in a real application, but let's keep it simple for now.

 And a basic controller: